Eleanorcundall/beauty-survey-data-analysis/README.md

 These future feature ideas can demonstrate your program's potential for growth and improvement, and they may attract contributors or collaborators interested in extending its functionality.

-## Data Model
+## Libraries/ Imports used

-- Imports:
+- Gspread:

-    - The application imports various libraries and modules, including gspread for Google Sheets interaction, pandas for data manipulation, and colorama for terminal color formatting.
+    - Purpose: I use the gspread library to interact with Google Sheets.
+It allows my program to read, write, and manipulate data stored in Google Sheets.
+In this project, it's essential for connecting to the Google Sheets document where the survey data is stored.

-- OAuth2 Authentication:
+- Google.oauth2.service_account.Credentials:

-    - The application loads OAuth2 credentials from a JSON file, authorizes the application with Google Sheets, and opens the desired Google Sheets document.
+    - Purpose: I utilize the Credentials class from the google.oauth2.service_account module to load and manage the credentials required to authenticate my application with Google services.
+In this case, it's used to authenticate and authorize access to my Google Sheets document.

-- Main Menu:
-    - This is the central control point of the application.
-It displays menu options, handles user input, and redirects users to different functions based on their choices.
-Users can input data, view data analysis, find common responses, or exit.

-- Survey Questions:
-    - The model defines the survey questions, valid response options, and question text.
-These details are used for data input and analysis.

-- Input Data:
-    - Users can input their survey responses.
-The application validates and stores these responses in the Google Sheets document.

-- View Data Analysis:
+- Collections.Counter:
-    - Users can select a survey question to analyze.
-Depending on the choice (e.g., Question 1), they can view data as a table or calculate averages.

-- Calculate Most and Least Responses:
-    - For a given survey question, this function retrieves responses from Google Sheets, analyzes responses (e.g., counts common responses), and returns the most and least common responses.
+    - Purpose: I make use of the Counter class from the collections module to count the occurrences of elements in a sequence.
+In my project, it is employed to tally the responses to each survey question and calculate the most and least common responses for analysis.

-- Overall Flow Control:
+- Fractions.Fraction:

-    - Conditional statements and user input handling ensure the smooth flow of the application, allowing users to navigate between different functions.
+    - Purpose: The Fraction class from the fractions module is used for precise fractional arithmetic.
+I apply it to calculate and display the response percentages when analyzing survey data.

+- Pandas as pd:

+    - Purpose: I use the pandas library for data manipulation and analysis.
+It simplifies working with data as DataFrames, making tasks like creating tables to display survey data, responses, and their counts more straightforward.

-- Entry Point:
+- Time:

-    - The script's execution starts at the main menu, where users can interact with the application.
+    - Purpose: I include the time module, providing functions to work with time-related operations.
+In my project, it's employed to introduce time delays (e.g., using time.sleep()) to control the pacing of output when displaying survey questions to the user.

 ## Testing